Water Tank Heaters: A Comprehensive Buying Guide

 Consider looking for condensing models like the Vertex from AO Smith or Polaris, which have higher efficiency.
 Also, consider getting a model that is solar-friendly to further reduce energy costs.

-Install an insulation blanket
+Install an Insulation Blanket

 Want to check if your tank water heater is wasting energy?